JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 ```

 The packaging process begins and with the settings from the `build_config` list in the `build_automation.py`.From this point on your application will be packaged with the same settings each time you run the script.
 To perform the functional test of the application you launch the **todo.exe** from the **dist** folder either from the command line or from the Windows File Explorer.
-You test that the application works the same way as when you tested the python script.
-The only difference is that you now can move it to any Windows computer, without having to install python.
+You test that the application works the same way as when you tested the python module version of **Todo.py**.
+The only difference is that you now can move it to any Windows computer, without having to install Python.

 ## Start packaging

 > "Begin with the end in mind" - Stephen Covey, author of "7 Great Habits of Highly Effective People"

 Early in the development process, it is important to consider how the final delivery of the product is supposed to be.
-This is imperative for you as a software developer and particularly important for developing desktop applications for non-python users.
+This is imperative for you as a software developer and particularly important for developing desktop applications for non-Python users.
 Choosing the right path for the end product as early as possible reduces the development time significantly.

 > In the `todo.py` example, the final product was a single executable file text-based interface with a prompt to deliver to customers on a Windows PC without the need for a Python interpreter.